Marcelo Bielsa: Uruguay national team

-After drawing against Colombia 2–2 in Barranquilla with a late penalty equalizer by Núñez, Uruguay obtained a historic victory on 17 October against Brazil by 2–0, with Núñez scoring with a header and Nicolás de la Cruz securing the triumph in the second half.
-The victory was important since it ended a 22-year streak of Brazilian dominance over Uruguay in all official competitions and friendly matches, accumulating a total of 12 bouts without wins after the match of 1 July 2001 for the 2002 FIFA World Cup qualifiers.
-It was also Brazil's first loss in qualifiers since 2015 after being defeated by Chile, ending a 37-match streak unbeaten.
-On 16 November and with a returning Suárez on the squad after an excellent season with Grêmio, Bielsa's team got another historic triumph over world champion holders Argentina in La Bombonera.
-Ronald Araújo scored the first goal in the minute 41, after a crossing ball with the possession being stolen by Matías Viña against defender Nahuel Molina on the side of the home field, and the second goal was done by Núñez after a fast-paced counterattack that started when Rodrigo Bentancur managed to steal a ball from Lionel Messi close to Uruguay's goal area near the end of the match.
-The victory was lauded by the press and fans, just like the one against Brazil it ended a 10-year streak of Argentina supremacy, with the last defeat coming from the 2014 qualifiers on 15 October 2013.
-It also ended the 25-match streak without defeats in qualifiers, the last one coming from Bolivia in 2017, and it was the first defeat of Argentina as world champions, with the last match loss against Saudi Arabia at the group stage.
-The icing on the cake was the fact that this was the first-ever Uruguay victory over Argentina as home-away for qualifiers.
+After drawing against Colombia 2–2 in Barranquilla with a late penalty equalizer by Núñez, Uruguay obtained a victory on 17 October against Brazil by 2–0, with Núñez scoring with a header and Nicolás de la Cruz adding a second in the second half.
+The victory ended a 22-year streak of Brazilian dominance over Uruguay in all official competitions and friendly matches, accumulating a total of 12 bouts without wins after the match of 1 July 2001 for the 2002 FIFA World Cup qualifiers.
+It was also Brazil's first loss in qualifiers since 2015, ending a 37-match unbeaten streak.
+On 16 November and with a returning Suárez on the squad after an excellent season with Grêmio, Bielsa's team defeated world champions Argentina in La Bombonera.
+Ronald Araújo scored the first goal in the 41st minute, and the second goal was scored by Núñez after a fast-paced counterattack that started when Rodrigo Bentancur managed to steal a ball from Lionel Messi close to Uruguay's penalty area.
+The victory was lauded by the press and fans, and ended a 10-year streak of Argentina supremacy, with the last defeat coming from the 2014 qualifiers on 15 October 2013.
+It also ended their 25-match streak without defeats in qualifiers since 2017, and it was the first defeat of Argentina as world champions.
 Days later they secured another home victory of 3–0 against Bolivia, with Núñez scoring a brace to end 2023.

+Bielsa coached Uruguay's under-23 team at the 2024 CONMEBOL Pre-Olympic Tournament, where they failed to advance past the group stage.

+Bielsa led Uruguay to the semi-finals of the 2024 Copa América, defeating Brazil in the quarter-finals on penalties.
+In September 2025, Uruguay secured qualification for their fifth consecutive FIFA World Cup following a 3–0 victory over Peru.
+At the 2026 FIFA World Cup, Uruguay drew 1–1 with Saudi Arabia and 2–2 with Cape Verde before suffering a 1–0 defeat to Spain, finishing third of their group and being eliminated from the tournament.
+Following the group-stage exit, reports highlighted strained relationships between Bielsa and several senior players, with tensions over his demanding management style and communication methods.
+Bielsa resigned after the defeat.
+At his press conference, he addressed criticism of his approach in a marathon 100-minute press conference, where he reflected on Uruguay's elimination and insisted that his tactical ideas had been largely ignored within the team environment.